Product design

 🗣️

-If an automation fails, admins are notified via email, mobile, and web
+If an automation fails, admins are notified via email, mobile, and web with a link to review and fix the issue.

 Handling failures